hashids/.github/profile/README.md

 ### Has every existing language been upgraded to the new algorithm?

 No. Upgrading repos is an on-going process.
 You can see the progress [here](https://github.com/orgs/sqids/repositories).
-If you'd like to contribute for a new language or an existing language, please reach out to one of the maintainers.
+If you'd like to contribute to a new language or an existing repository, please reach out to one of the maintainers.

 ### When can I start using Sqids?

 Now.
 Some implementations have already been published.

+### What's next?

+- New [language repos](https://github.com/orgs/sqids/repositories) are being worked on
+- Soon `hashids.org` will redirect to `sqids.org`

 ### Where can I find more info?